-These lectures introduce hybrid logic, a form of modal logic in which it is possible to name worlds (or times, or computational states, or situations, or nodes in parse trees, or people - indeed, whatever it is that the elements of Kripke Models are taken to represent).
+These lectures introduce hybrid logics, a family of modal logics in which it is possible to name states (or times, or worlds, or situations, or nodes in parse trees, or people - indeed, whatever it is that the elements of the model are taken to represent).

 The course has three major goals.
-The first is to convey, as clearly as possible, the ideas and intuitions that have guided the development of hybrid logic.
+The first is to provide an introduction to modal logics and then convey, as clearly as possible, the ideas and intuitions that have guided the development of hybrid logics.
 The second is to introduce a concrete skill: tableau-based hybrid deduction.

-The third is to say a little about the history of the subject, and to link it to philosophical the work of Arthur Prior.
-No previous knowledge of hybrid logic is assumed.
+The third is to say a little about the history of the subject, link it to philosophical work of Arthur Prior, and discuss its connections with classical first-order logic.
+No previous knowledge of hybrid logics is assumed, but I will do assume basic knowledge of propositional and first-order logic.